Writing About Grief

 "10 Steps for Healing from Public Tragedy" by Sheridan Hill

-Drawing on the writing of spiritual psychologist Robert Sardello, Black Mountain-based author Sheridan Hill writes an incredibly poignant piece reflecting on the apparent onslaught of natural and human-made tragedies in recent weeks (month, years?).
+Drawing on the writing of spiritual psychologist Robert Sardello, Black Mountain-based author Sheridan Hill writes a poignant piece reflecting on natural and human-made tragedies.
 She invokes and teases out the mythology surrounding Pandora's Box and offers some simple and profound ways to heal ourselves individually and, by extension, those around us in the wider world.

 Modern Loss website